There are so many things to do, so little time…

 On the other hand, if it doesn’t contribute to achieving your life goals, you can go ahead and feel free to discard it.

-Essentially, the productivity grid is from the famous Eisenhower’s quote: “I have two kinds of problems, the urgent and the important.
-The urgent are not important, and the important are never urgent”.
+“I have two kinds of problems, the urgent and the important.
+The urgent are not important, and the important are never urgent”.-DWIGHT EISENHOWER

 According to this quote, you should always focus on completing your most important task first to help you achieve your goals, making you more productive and successful.